MarineNeuroLab/Light_sensor/README.md

   - adafruit_bus_device
   - adafruit_circuitplayground

-- Copy the contents of the *code.py* file in this repository into the *code.py* file on your CIRCUITPY (D:) drive
 - Connect the light sensor to the QT Py with the STEMMA QT cable
+- Copy the contents of the *code.py* file in this repository into the *code.py* file on your CIRCUITPY (D:) drive.
+The LED on the QT Py will turn off to indicate that the code is running
 - Specify which USB port the QT Py is connected to by modifying the 'ser' variable within *serial_reader.py* (default port: COM3)
 - Specify which folder the csv file should be saved in on your PC by modifying the 'root_folder' variable within *serial_reader.py* (default location: C:/DATA/Sensor_data)
 - Run the *serial_reader.py* file in your terminal to start recording light values.
-These will also be printed out in your terminal.
-The LED on the QT Py will turn off to indicate that the recording is in progress
+These will also be printed out in your terminal
 - Press the 's' key on your keyboard while in your terminal to stop recording values (you can modify which key to press to stop the code by modifying the first argument in 'keyboard.add_hotkey' in *serial_reader.py*)
 - A csv file with the recorded values and timestamps can now be found in the location you specified

+**Tip:** you can modify the gain and integration time of the light sensor under 'SETTTINGS' in the *code.py* file.